Fruits Dogs Can and Cannot Eat

 Pumpkin is great for your dog.
 It helps with digestive issues and is a good source of fiber.
 If you prefer canned pumpkin, make sure you get the kind that is pure pumpkin and not the kind of pumpkin pie mix used for making pies.

 Raspberries are safe for dogs in moderation (less than one cup at a time for large dogs, less for smaller dogs).
-Feeding raspberries in moderation is key because they naturally contain xylitol, a substance that is more toxic to dogs than chocolate.
+Feeding raspberries in moderation is key because they naturally contain xylitol, also known as birch sugar, which is a substance that is more toxic to dogs than chocolate.
 That said, raspberries offer dogs antioxidants, vitamin C, fiber, manganese, and anti-inflammatory benefits.

 What Fruits Can Dogs NOT Eat?